 During and after Prohibition Chumley’s became one of NYC’s many literary hangouts.
 The difference here is that the authors’ original dust jackets, and their portraits, line the walls of the place on all sides.
 You will find just about every big name in 20th Century literature here from Hemingway to Mailer to Ginsburg on the wall.

 And mine, as well.
 The ForgottenBook cover was framed and hung during a book party in September 2006.

 Chumley’s is accessed via a small passageway leading from Barrow Street called Pamela Court.
 You are likely to find firefighters from the nearby Engine 24 ladder 5 company behind the bar.
 At right, this is what happens when you don’t use a flash indoors with a digital camera.
 Are they ever going to fix that?
 I make out Ring Lardner at left, but not the guy on the right.
 (Lots of Forgotten Fans say Orson Welles.)

 According to legend (which party pooper McDermott disputes) the term “86 it” for “kill it” or “forget about it” comes from a warning the cops would give, phoning ahead to Chumley to let him know they were on the way and customers should “86” or book out the entrance/exit.
 Photos: Eric Weaver.

 [Chumley’s was shuttered in the spring of 2007 because of a wall collapse.
-As of 2014, it is still closed.]
+It reopened in 2016 under new management.]

 Forgotten Fan Melissa and your webmaster visited the Ear Inn, 326 Spring Street, in March 2003.
 The venerable place dates to 1817, used to be five feet away from the Hudson River, and is named for a painted-over neon sign.